sunhy0521/RF-gesture-recognition/README.md

-# RF-gesture-recognition
-using rss to sensing gesture
+This project aim to use the coarse-grained RSS to achieve accurate gesture sensing applications